clojurewerkz/quartzite.docs/articles/triggers.md

 #### The "Fire Once Now" Instruction

+Instructs the scheduler to fire the trigger immediately upon misfire.

 A code example that uses this instruction:

 {% gist 9a150703f13205abb3d2 %}

 #### The "Do Nothing" Instruction

+Instructs the scheduler to do nothing.

 A code example that uses this instruction: